 By Alyssa Adler

-3. Not Too Saucy: An easy way to add extra calories when eating out is with sauces and dressings.
+- Not Too Saucy: An easy way to add extra calories when eating out is with sauces and dressings.
 When ordering a salad or a main dish, ask for the dressing and sauce on the side.
 That way, you are in complete control on how much is added to the food.
 Sometimes even a simple lemon or lime squeeze on fish, chicken or a salad can bring great flavor without adding calories.

-4. Sharing is Caring: Sharing an entrée is a great way to reduce calorie consumption when eating out.
+- Sharing is Caring: Sharing an entrée is a great way to reduce calorie consumption when eating out.
 Another way to keep portion sizes down is ordering an appetizer as an entrée.
 Try eating slowly so you give your stomach time to feel full.
 Especially with cancer patients, it is important to eat slow and take small bites in order to ease digestion.

-5. Fried is Not Your Friend: Fried foods add saturated fats and excess calories to the diet.
+- Fried is Not Your Friend: Fried foods add saturated fats and excess calories to the diet.
 Try ordering entrees that are baked, broiled or grilled.
-Substitute a baked potato instead of French fries, or have chicken or shrimp grilled instead of fried and put them on top of a salad to add some extra veggies.
+Substitute a baked potato instead of French fries, or have chicken or shrimp grilled instead of fried and put them on top of a salad to add extra veggies.

-Another way to stay healthy on vacation is by limiting the dessert splurge.
+- Limit the dessert splurge.
 Try eating fruit to replace sweets.
 If anything, share a dessert or have a small portion of dessert one night and then have fruit the next night.

 Alyssa Adler was CFYL’s 2016 summer web intern after graduating with a bachelor’s degree in Nutrition Sciences with a concentration in Dietetics.
 Alyssa has since gone on to earn her Masters degree, and is now a Clinical Nutritionist at Mt.
 Sinai’s St. Luke’s hospital here in New York City.
-She also has a food blog called Red Delicious and Nutritious which focuses on healthy eating and living and how decadent foods can be made wholesome and delicious.
-A woman after our own heart!